Push in the back: History

 In 1877, Sydney rugby club Waratah, playing an intercolonial against the Carlton Football Club pointed out the unfairness of the practice and the advantage it gave to their Victorian opponents as something that rugby fans in the colony would not stomach.

 During the 1870s the lack of the rule was a major incumbrance for the game in Queensland and New South Wales, both early adopters of the code.
-In these colonies rugby was increasing in popularity and its proponents of argued that without the Push in the Back rule, their game was much safer to play than the Victorian code.
-In the early days many serious injuries resulted from players being pushed while contesting the ball, and its practice in marking contests discouraged players from attempting high marks.
-In Queensland, local clubs including the Brisbane Football Club had for years unsuccessfully lobbied the Victorian Football Association (VFA), whose rules it had affiliated with, to ban pushes from behind in an effort to improve its safety and fairness in comparison to rugby.
+In these colonies rugby was increasing in popularity and its proponents argued that without the Push in the Back rule, their game was much safer to play than the Victorian code.

+Elsewhere in practice, however its use as a tactic was increasing and in the late 1870s umpires in Victoria (specifically of the Geelong Football Club) began to penalise it with free kicks despite the absence of an official rule.

 In 1880, the New South Wales Football Association was formed becoming the first governing body for Australian rules football in New South Wales.
 As part of its first set of rules, it ignored the Victorian rules and sought to ban pushing from behind in any form, a move which was more popular with rugby fans.
 The NSWFA believed that the Victorian league would follow its lead to "reduce the game's roughness", however it did not.
+Subsequent appeals by Victorian members to repeal the NSW law were rejected.

+In Queensland the practice was hugely unpopular and by 1882 had caused building resentment toward the code.
+Local clubs including the Brisbane Football Club had for years unsuccessfully lobbied the Victorian Football Association (VFA), whose rules it had affiliated with, to ban pushes from behind in an effort to improve its safety and fairness in comparison to rugby.
 The VFA's reluctance to listen to the Queenslanders eventually helped created a rift which saw the formation of a local governing body for rugby, mass switching of codes by schools, clubs and players and the decline of the sport in the colony.
-In 1884 the QFA in response finally went against the VFA's advice and passed a push in the back rule, however it was seen by many as too little too late to prevent rugby from gaining traction in the colony.
+Clubs outside of Brisbane lost patience with the Victorian governing body and in early 1884 clubs in Toowoomba began banning the practice and began lobbying other QFA clubs to follow suit.
+In 1884 the QFA in response finally went against the VFA's advice and passed a push in the back rule, however the mass exodus to rugby had already begun a month earlier.